resbaz/nectar-cloud-lessons/Lessons/Lesson_V/Lesson_V.md

 ## X11

-As part of the prerequisites, you were supposed to have installed X11 or Cygwin with X11 on your machine.
+As part of the prerequisites, you were supposed to have installed X11 if you use Apple, or Xming if you use Windows.

 Hold up a Green card if you've managed to do this.
 And a Red card if you are going to be playing catchup!